ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Case Study: Accounting

 This discrepancy happens because the marginal generators in the RTS-GMLC are much more polluting than the average generation source, and demonstrates the challenges of doing carbon accounting with LMCE.

-\paragraph{\textbf{Carbon intensities with different metrics}} We next examining how the various carbon metrics assign emissions intensities to different system loads.
-Table \ref{tab:noshift_intensity} shows the emissions intensity statistics across the whole system, and for each data-center load individually.
+\paragraph{\textbf{Carbon intensities with different metrics}} We next examine the assigned emissions intensities for each carbon metric.
+Table \ref{tab:noshift_intensity} shows summary statistics of emissions intensity across the all nodes in the system, and for each data-center load individually.
 We show both the mean value across all hours of the year, as well as the standard deviation of the emissions intensity.
 First, we analyze inter-metric intensity differences for the system as a whole.
 On average, LMCE has the highest intensity values across the whole system, with a mean value of 0.740 Tons CO2/MWh.
 This is dramatically higher than the next-highest, ACE, with a mean intensity of 0.342 Tons CO2/MWh.
 ACE shows the least whole-system variability out of all the metrics, likely due to the fact that it does not vary spatially within a given time-step.

-Second, we analyze emissions intensities across the four data-centers, located at buses 103, 107, 204, and 322.
+Second, we analyze emissions intensities across the four data-centers.
 As in the whole-system statistics, LMCE assigns the highest average intensity values of any metric to all data-centers.
 However, the relative magnitude of ALMCE, ACE, and LACE varies greatly between location.
-Out of these three metrics, LACE has the highest mean value for the data-centers at buses 107 and 204, but the lowest for those at buses 103 and 322.
+Out of these three metrics, LACE has the highest mean value for the DC 107 and DC 204, but the lowest for DC 103 and DC 322.
 Despite this variability, all of the metrics (save ACE, which is location-agnostic) are in agreement on the ranking of average emissions intensity between data-center locations.
 DC 204 has the highest emissions intensity, followed by DC 103, DC 107, and finally DC 322.

 Finally, we consider the variation in mean carbon intensity across the full power system.
 Figure \ref{fig:RTS_average} shows the mean nodal emissions intensity values for each metric, with the data-center locations circled in red.
 We again see that LMCE (left) assigns by far the highest emissions, and that ACE (right) has the same values for all nodes.
 In this system, LACE shows the highest geographical variability in mean intensity values.